isabelwang30/cse15l-lab-reports/lab-report-3-week-6.md

 ![streamlined log in](https://user-images.githubusercontent.com/103291789/167241587-19c819be-b8ac-4052-9ce4-6b46cca957b7.jpeg)

-* Here is an example of copying a file from your local computer to the home directory of a remote server, using the newly streamlined nickname:
+* Here is an example of copying a file (FileToCopy.java) from your local computer to the home directory of a remote server, using the newly streamlined nickname:

 ![scp with nickname](https://user-images.githubusercontent.com/103291789/167241598-67e3b831-57d0-4344-b0e1-c59949ee1b02.jpeg)